solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 ---
 date: 2024-09-26T00:00:00Z
 difficulty: intermediate
-title: "How to verify a program"
+title: "How to Verify a Program"
 description:
   "Verified builds is a way to link your program to its source code and let everyone independently verify that the program was indeed built from that